jean98os/projects/README.md

-# projects
+# Projects
-Data Analyis projects
+These are some of my Data Analyis projects